colehaus/colex/content/posts/moral-imperative-mortal-peril-maximizing/main.md

 Whatever ache you feel watching [Grave of the Fireflies](https://en.wikipedia.org/wiki/Grave_of_the_Fireflies), it would hollow you out each day along with the approximately 815 million people who are chronically undernourished [@agriculture2014].

 But, for good or for ill, we are bounded and parochial.
-We cannot comprehend in any but the most abstracted ways the daily ruin that nature visits on us, that we visit on ourselves and each other.
+We cannot comprehend in any but the most abstracted ways the daily ruin that nature visits on us, that we visit on ourselves and on each other.

 <!-- - Blue valentine: alcoholism -->
 <!-- - Old yeller, where the red fern grows: animals -->